 Getting the mildly contaminated water off-site would permit the emergency staff to then start pumping out the turbine building and the much more radioactive liquid in its basement.

 An interesting statement – “that if people ate fish and seaweed caught near the plant every day for a year, their radiation exposure would still be just 0.6 millisieverts”.
-Did they tested this hypothesis on a real person or it is all about statistics & formulas or statement made on assumption that people are dumb?
+Did they test this hypothesis on a real person or it is all about statistics & formulas or statement made on assumption that people are dumb?

 The latest news from Japan is that they have managed to stop the nuclear leak and if we think that we have overcome the worse, this is rather unsettling:-